luisdiogo2071317/azure-docs.pt-pt/articles/hdinsight/hadoop/apache-hadoop-hive-pig-udf-dotnet-csharp.md

     ```hiveql
     -- Uncomment the following if you are using Azure Storage
     -- add file wasb:///HiveCSharp.exe;
-    -- Uncomment the following if you are using Azure Data Lake Store
+    -- Uncomment the following if you are using Azure Data Lake Storage
     -- add file adl:///HiveCSharp.exe;

     SELECT TRANSFORM (clientid, devicemake, devicemodel)